DEvqRxP6UJhCmqrgxifMs97uC9haNPgD/Multicomponent-Distillation/README.md

 # Multicomponent-Distillation

 Program that models a given multicomponent distillation system using the Fenske-Underwood-Gilliland-Kirkbride method.
+The project report can be found here: [**Project Memo.pdf**](Project%20Memo.pdf)

 ## Directories and Files